hartwigmedical/documentation/data-access-request-guide.md

 Aligned readout data will be made available per sample via GCP.

 Some notes to keep in mind:
-- Files can be very large (up to 300GB) so consider this when you want to egress the files (comes with costs, see [Tips on accessing the data trough GCP](#tips-on-accessing-the-data-trough-GCP)).
+- Files can be very large (up to 300GB) so consider this when you want to egress the files (comes with costs, see [Tips on accessing the data through GCP](#tips-on-accessing-the-data-through-GCP)).

 Example loading CRAM file in IGV:
 - Create the links for the CRAM and accompanying CRAI file (by clicking the most right icon next to a run)